iterative/dvc.org/content/docs/user-guide/data-management/index.md

 [storage platforms]: /doc/command-reference/remote/add#supported-storage-types
 [data versioning]: /doc/use-cases/versioning-data-and-models
-[reproducibility]: /doc/user-guide/pipelines
+[ml reproducibility]: /doc/user-guide/pipelines
 [reorganized]:
   /doc/user-guide/project-structure/internal-files#structure-of-the-cache-directory

 ## How it works

 <abbr>DVC repositories</abbr> contain [metafiles] (e.g. `data.dvc`) that act as
-pointers, [linking] to your data files and directories.
+pointers, [linking]? to your data files and directories.
 This keeps your project folder small and comprised mainly of text-like code and configuration files you can [version with Git] normally.
 DVC moves your assets (large files, binaries, etc.) to a content-addressable <abbr>cache</abbr>, eliminating any duplicates.